 Sixth solution: Reset all settings on your iPhone.

-To rule out invalid settings and erratic configurations that might have caused your iPhone Siri not working after iOS 13, resetting all settings can be considered as the next possible solution to try on.
-This will erase all customized settings and iOS 13 overrides that might have caused a problem with Siri not working on your iPhone.
+To rule out invalid settings and erratic configurations that might have caused your iPhone Siri not working, resetting all settings can be considered as the next possible solution to try on.
+This will erase all customized settings that might have caused a problem with Siri not working on your iPhone.
 This reset can be carried out without backing up files because it doesn’t affect any saved data on the iPhone storage.
 Here’s how it’s done:

 - Tap Settings from your Home screen.

 - Tap General.

 - Scroll down and tap Transfer or Reset iPhone

 - Tap on Reset.

 - Choose Reset all settings from the given options.

 - Enter your passcode when asked to proceed.

 - Finally, tap the option to confirm all settings reset.